 The simplest method includes using a dictionary of words – this can be helpful for known quantities such as days of the week, months perhaps even city and country names.
 More complicated methods include the following:

-- Semi-supervised: with a small seed of known named entities bootstrap iteratively a regular expression
+- Semi-supervised: With a small seed of known named entities bootstrap iteratively a regular expression

 We gave a high level introduction into how text summarization can greatly facilitate and expedite the processing of text.

 We discussed the three main approaches to text summarization - automatic summarization, sentiment analysis and named entity extraction - that can be used to process books, reviews, any text document.
-This will signficantly reduce the time required by a human to understand all the text based information out there, be it web-pages, customer reviews, or entire novels!
+This will significantly reduce the time required by a human to understand all the text based information out there, be it web-pages, customer reviews, or entire novels!

 There are plenty of advanced tools, algorithms, and libraries already out there that can do this.
 In future blogs, we will also go over some text summarization algorithms in detail to illustrate a real world example.